 The tedious task of filing your GST returns is now going to get simpler.
-The GST Network (GSTN) aims to introduce a new return filing system (GST 2.0) later this year.
-A demo version of the prototype has been launched already.
+The GST Network (GSTN) aims to introduce a new return filing system (GST 2.0) by April 2020.
+A demo version of the prototype has already been launched.
 So how will this new return filing system impact a user?
 How does it function?
 Read the following article to find out all this information and more.

 GSTN has come up with a web-based prototype which is an interactive demo version of the “Offline Tools of New Return”.
 Since this is an interactive prototype, it will allow a user to navigate between various pages and use several functionalities like invoice upload, drop-down menus, purchase register upload for matching with inward supplies (system-created), etc.

 The new return system will replace GSTR-3B, GSTR-1; this user-friendly prototype will give the user a feel of how the tool will look like.
 Stakeholders can also share their feedback on the prototype before it goes live.